1. Early Childhood Education

 Time spent in ECE enhances future learning.
 New Zealand studies1 have shown that time spent in ECE has a significant positive relationship to academic achievement well into secondary schooling years.
 This is important because it confirms a range of international research that demonstrates the ongoing influence of ECE on children's learning.

 How We Are Going

 Prior participation in early childhood education

-The Pasifika Education Plan target for 2016 is to have 98% of all Pasifika new entrants with prior participation in early childhood education.
+The Pasifika Education Plan target for 2016 was to have 98% of all Pasifika new entrants with prior participation in early childhood education.

-Although the level of participation is lower for Pasifika children, the rate at which Pasifika participation is increasing is the fastest of any ethnic group.
-Between March 2015 and March 2016, the proportion of Pasifika children having participated in ECE before enrolling in school rose 1.6 percentage points from 90.9% to 92.5%.
-In comparison the non-Pasifika rate rose only 0.3 percentage points, so the gap between Pasifika and non-Pasifika participation is decreasing.
+Although the level of participation is lower for Pasifika children, the rate at which Pasifika participation is increasing faster than for non-Pasifika.
+Between December 2015 and December 2016, the proportion of Pasifika children having participated in ECE before enrolling in school rose 1.1 percentage points from 91.8% to 92.9%.
+In comparison the non-Pasifika rate rose only 0.2 percentage points, so although the PEP target was not met, the gap between Pasifika and non-Pasifika participation is decreasing.

 Information on some actions being taken to improve Pasifika participation in ECE is available in the section What are we doing?
 Early Learning Taskforce.